John Wynne

 Wexford Art Centre, Wexford, Ireland, 2017

 The title of this piece, Grave, is the slowest setting on traditional metronomes.
-Grave is Italian for 'serious', but although it's slow, this piece is not entirely straight-faced.
-The sound consists of a complex feedback field created by 3 sources within the cabinet: the frequencies of the feedback are determined by the resonant frequencies of the enclosure and are modulated by the ticking of the mechanical metronome.
+Grave is Italian for 'serious', but although it's slow, this piece is not entirely deadpan.
+The sound consists of a complex feedback field created by three sources within the cabinet; the frequencies of the feedback are determined by the resonant frequencies of the enclosure and are modulated by the ticking of the mechanical metronome.
 One feedback loop is created by the microphone / camera / projector, and this is supplemented by two tiny hearing aids lying beneath the violin.
 The noise gates within the hearing aids ensure that their sound, which feeds into the microphone, is itself constantly changing, making it sound not unlike a tiny violinist sawing away at the tiny violin.

-A later, modified version of Grave was installed at the Wexford Arts Centre in Ireland in 2017 as part of HAMMER | ANVIL | STIRRUP.
+A later, modified version of Grave (above) was shown at the Wexford Arts Centre in Ireland in 2017, as part of HAMMER | ANVIL | STIRRUP.
 This group exhibition featured the work of "a key group of Irish and international artists whose current practices evoke a vitality and freshness in their engagement with concerns surrounding sound; from composition, physics and sculpture to noise, acousmatics and listening."
-Works by David Beattie, Richard Carr, Edgardo Rudnitzky, John Wynne
+Works by David Beattie, Richard Carr, Edgardo Rudnitzky, and John Wynne.